Folate: Sources

 The United States Department of Agriculture, Agricultural Research Service maintains a food composition database from which folate content in hundreds of foods can be searched as shown in the table.
 The Food Fortification Initiative lists all countries in the world that conduct fortification programs, and within each country, what nutrients are added to which foods, and whether those programs are voluntary or mandatory.
 In the US, mandatory fortification of enriched breads, cereals, flours, corn meal, pastas, rice, and other grain products began in January 1998.
-As of 21 December 2018, 81 countries required food fortification with one or more vitamins.
-The most commonly fortified vitamin – as used in 62 countries – is folate; the most commonly fortified food is wheat flour, followed by maize flour and rice.
-From country to country, added folic acid amounts range from 0.4 to 5.1 μg/100 g, but the great majority are in a more narrow range of 1.5 to 2.5 μg/100 g.
+As of 2023, 140 countries require food fortification with one or more vitamins, with folate required in 69 countries.
+The most commonly fortified food is wheat flour, followed by maize flour and rice.
+From country to country, added folic acid amounts range from 0.4 to 5.1 mg/kg, but the great majority are in a more narrow range of 1.0 to 2.5 mg/kg, i.e. 100–250 μg/100g.
 Folate naturally found in food is susceptible to destruction from high heat cooking, especially in the presence of acidic foods and sauces.
 It is soluble in water, and so may be lost from foods boiled in water.
 For foods that are normally consumed cooked, values in the table are for folate naturally occurring in cooked foods.